wheresronald0/Crescent_City_Donuts/README.md

 This is a Point-of-Sale (POS) system with basic Customer Relationship Management (CRM) capabilities.
 The application is geared for a small proprietor of donuts/confections.
 It helps track order fulfillment, through to payment, and customer information tracking

+Project is not mobile-first/responsive as it's meant to be viewed on a large stationary POS display

 ## User Stories

 - User is a business user